timmendenhall/timmendenhall.com/_posts/2018-05-04-https-certificates-with-github-pages-on-a-custom-domain.markdown

 Finally, check the "Enforce HTTPS" box and run a couple quick tests in a browser to confirm your site is re-routing to your new https version.

+## Optional fixes for sitemap and Google Search Console

 If you use the jekyll-sitemap plugin, be sure to also update your `_config.yml` file's "url" property from "http" to "https".
 If you don't, your sitemap will still reference the http protocol instead of https.